-The processor can be divided into three general functional parts: the interface section, which exchanges data with devices external to the processor; the data section, which performs data handling functions; and the control section, which includes the logic that dtermines which operations are to be performed during a particular state and what the next machine state should be.

-The interface section basically consists of logic necessary for transferring data between the processor, the Unibus, and the programmer's console.

-The data and control sections interact to perform the three main processor functions of data storage, modification, and routing.
+The processor can be divided into three general functional parts: the INTERFACE section, which exchanges data with devices external to the processor; the DATA PATHS section, which performs data handling functions; and the MICROCONTROL section, which includes the logic that determines which operations are to be performed during a particular state and what the next machine state should be.
+(These sections of the processor and their component elements are shown on the KD11-A Processor Block Diagram, drawing B-BD-KD11-A-BD.)
+The INTERFACE section consists basically of logic necessary for transferring data between the processor, the Unibus, and the programmer's console.
+The DATA PATH and MICROCONTROL sections interact to perform the three main processor functions of data storage, modification, and routing.

-In order for the processor to combine data operands, it must be able to store data internally while simultaneously reading additional data.
+In order for the processor to combine data operands, it must be capable of storing data internally while simultaneously reading additional data.
 The processor often stores information about the instruction being executed, about the program from which the instruction was taken, and about the location of the data being handled, in addition to storing a number of data operands.
-Whenever the processor must select some of this internally stored data, or store new data, the control section provides the required control signals to initiate appropriate actions within the data storage section.
+When the processor must select some of this internally stored data, or store new data, the MICROCONTROL section provides the required control signals to initiate appropriate actions within the data storage section.

 Data manipulation is performed both on data that remains within the processor and on data being transferred between the processor and the rest of the system.
-In some instances, the data remaining within the processor is used to control the processor by providing inputs to the sensing logic in the control section.
-The various logic elements that actually modify data are controlled by signals from the control section which selects the particular operation to be performed.
+In some instances, the data remaining within the processor is used to control the processor by providing inputs to the sensing logic in the MICROCONTROL section.
+The various logic elements that actually modify data are controlled by signals from the MICROCONTROL section which selects the particular operation to be performed.

-Interconnections between the logic elements that store data and the logic elements that manipulate data are not fixed; they are set up as required by the specific machine state.
-The control section generates signals that cause data routing logic elements to form appropriate interconnections within the processor and between the interface and data sections of the logic.
+Interconnections between the logic elements that store data and the logic elements that manipulate data are not fixed; they are established as required by the specific machine state.
+The MICROCONTROL section generates signals that cause data routing logic elements to form appropriate interconnections within the processor and between the INTERFACE and DATA PATHS sections of the logic.